NadyaNayme/BetterBuffsBar/readme.md

 - UI Scale >100% results in it being cut off
 - Rapid movement of camera can cause FSOA Buff to be detected with 120s time.
 FSOA detection is super fragile (matching on 15 pixels...).
 If someone can make a better transparent buff icon this can be improved.
+- Overloads with <10s remaining can't be tracked due to the buff fading in and out.
+Ask a Jmod to please stop expiring buffs from doing that.
+Alt 1 can't track them properly. :)

 If you encounter any other bugs - please submit an issue and I'll investigate it.